-When shortlisting at least two people carry out the shortlisting exercise, we consider any inconsistencies, look for gaps in employment and reasons given for them.
-We explore all potential concerns and as part of the shortlisting process we carry out an online search as part of our due diligence on the shortlisted candidates.
+When shortlisting, at least two people carry out the shortlisting exercise; we consider any inconsistencies, look for gaps in employment and reasons given for them.
+We explore all potential concerns and as part of the shortlisting process and inform candidates that should they be shortlisted we will carry out an online search as part of our due diligence.
 This may help identify any incidents or issues that have happened, and are publicly available online, which we might want to explore with the applicant at interview.

 We seek references for all potential candidates (including volunteers) to allow us to obtain factual information to support appointment decisions.
-Wherever possible we request references before interview, this allows any concerns raised to be explored further with the referee and taken up with the candidate at interview.
+Wherever possible, we request references before interview; this allows any concerns raised to be explored further with the referee and taken up with the candidate at interview.